Grand Wizzard Theodore

-Theodore Livingston (born March 5, 1963), better known as Grand Wizzard Theodore, is an American hip hop DJ.
+Theodore Livingston (born March 5, 1963), better known as Grand Wizzard Theodore, is an American musician and DJ.
 He is widely credited as the inventor of the scratching technique.
 In addition to scratching, he gained credibility for his mastery of needle drops and other techniques which he invented or perfected.

 Early life

 Born in the Bronx, New York, Theodore's brother, Mean Gene, was his mentor, who began teaching him the technique of DJing at an early age.
-Theodore was later apprenticed by Grandmaster Flash.

 In 1975, Theodore was playing records in his bedroom with the volume all the way up.
-Furious with the noise, his mother entered the room and Theodore paused the record to hear his mother scold him about the volume of the music.
-While holding the record still, he accidentally moved it back and forth but liked the sound it made.
-From there on, he played with records often and developed the technique known as scratching.
+Furious with the noise, his mother entered the room and told Theodore to lower the volume, or she would turn off the music.
+According to Theodore, while his mother was standing in the doorway scolding him, he was still holding the record down with his hand, "rubbing the record back and forth", causing a scratching sound.
+After his mother left, Theodore realized he liked the sound, and thought it would be a good idea to incorporate it into his DJing.
+After practicing for a while, he threw a party where he introduced the technique known as scratching.

 A dramatization of Theodore's invention of the record scratch was featured on Comedy Central's television show Drunk History, narrated by Questlove.